 I wanted to take Denisa to the same little carry-out pizza place where Mum and I had eaten fantastic pizza a year ago.
 It was called Pizzeria Florida and after tasting it, Denisa said, “I bet we found the best pizza in Rome!”
 I think it was even better than last year’s pizza!

-The bottom was crispy, the dough was so tasty and had great texture, and those toppings were to die for!
+The bottom was crispy, the dough was so tasty and had great texture, and those toppings were to die for, especially the potato pizza!
 Perfection.
 We even went back so that Denisa could bring some back for her family and since we were there, I ordered another piece, which we shared (it was another flavor that we hadn’t tried)!
 Don’t we look happy?

 Sufficiently full, we made our way towards the Trevi Fountain, which incidentally, was still covered in scaffolding from last year (I think I’ve seen it under scaffolding and behind fences, more than without)!